LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \subsection{FLOP Model}

-The FLOP model receives two inputs: the count of parameters ($P$) and the number of tokens ($D$) processed by the LLM during training or inference.
+The FLOP model receives two inputs: the count of parameters ($P$) and the number of tokens ($D$) processed by the LLM processing.
 The primary component of FLOPs is the multiply-accumulate operations involving LLM weights and intermediate results.
-Within our FLOP model, the FLOP count necessary for training a dense LLM ($TC$) is estimated following Equation~\ref{e:ml_flopt_num}.
-In the context of dense LLM inference, the FLOP count ($IC$) is approximated as per Equation~\ref{e:ml_flopt_num2}.
-To compute the FLOP count for the training and inference processes of an MoE LLM, we input the parameter number of the dense base model~\citep{Rajbhandari:ICML2022} of the MoE LLM into Equations~\ref{e:ml_flopt_num} and~\ref{e:ml_flopt_num2}, respectively.
+Within our FLOP model, the FLOP count necessary for training a dense LLM ($TC$) is estimated using Equation~\ref{e:ml_flopt_num}.
+For dense LLM inferences, the FLOP count ($IC$) is approximated as per Equation~\ref{e:ml_flopt_num2}.
+To compute the FLOP count for MoE LLM processing, we input the parameter number of the dense base model~\citep{Rajbhandari:ICML2022} of the MoE LLM into Equations~\ref{e:ml_flopt_num} and~\ref{e:ml_flopt_num2}, respectively.